 There are a few basic options for a winter tire setup, so before purchasing new tires and/or wheels, you need to determine the one that’s best for you.
 If you prefer to rotate and change your own wheels, then you will certainly want a second set of tires complete with wheels.
 If not, then it may make sense to simply buy tires and have a tire shop change them twice a year.
 It may even make sense to minimize that expense by using winter tires year-round.
 This article will discuss the benefits, drawbacks, and costs of each option.

-Kijiji is a great place to buy or sell used tires and wheels.
-It’s also a great place for unwary shoppers to be mislead or flat out ripped off.
+Online classifieds can be great places to buy or sell used tires and wheels.
+They’re also great places for unwary shoppers to be mislead or flat out ripped off.
 In this article, we look at the typical ways that sellers misrepresent their tires, and how to estimate the true value of a set of used tires.

 Swedish tire manufacturer Gislaved has released the latest generation of their Nord Frost tire line – the Nord Frost 200 – and it’s a familiar face.
 As a division of Continental, they are using the tread design from Continental’s previous top winter tire, the ContiIceContact.